Reconstruction of the non-linear wave at a buoy from shoreline data and applications to the tsunami inverse problem for piece-wise sloping bathymetry: Boussinesq Equation

 For the inverse problem, we need shoreline data that corresponds to boundary data obtained from the Boussinesq equation.
-To generate this, we assume the initial condition in the Boussinesq region to be the sum of two solitons.
-Then we take \(\eta_b\) (under our assumptions same as $\psi_{\text{b}}$) corresponding to this IC.
+To generate this, we assume the initial condition in the Boussinesq region to be the sum of two solitons (multi-soliton solution can be treated in the same manner).
+Then we take \(\eta_{\text{b}}\) (under our assumptions same as $\psi_{\text{b}}$) corresponding to this IC.
 Due to the reflected from the shore wave, we need $L$ large enough that we can distinguish between the wave we set at the boundary and the reflected one.
 Now, we can either crop the shoreline data \(R(t)\) or boundary data $\psi_{\text{b}}(\tau)$, after recovering it.
 Since $\psi_{\text{b}}$ does not immediately reflect a wave, it is easier to crop this data (Figure \ref{fig:Recovery_010_036_close}).
+Note that cropping happens because we need to manufacture appropriate data.
+When appropriate data is given, no cropping is needed.
 Using the cropped boundary data, we can extract the parameters for the two solitons using methods such as least squares (Figure \ref{fig:Fitting_010_036_close}), which provides their speeds.
 For this part we assume the solution in the Boussinesq region to be a 2-soliton of the form \eqref{2soliton} and then recover the parameters.
 Once the solution in the Boussinesq region is obtained, we can recover the initial (at the time of the tsunamigenic event) conditions in the Boussinesq region.